getodk/docs/odkx-src/sync-endpoint.rst

            used directly to expose the certificate and key only to the NGINX container.

   In HTTPS, the communication protocol is encrypted using Transport Layer Security (TLS) or, formerly, Secure Sockets Layer (SSL).
-The protocol is hence also referred to as HTTP over TLS, or HTTP over SSL.
+The protocol is hence also referred to as HTTP over TLS or HTTP over SSL.
 HTTPS signals the browser to use an added encryption layer of SSL/TLS to protect the traffic.
 SSL/TLS is especially suited for HTTP, as it can provide some protection even if only one side of the communication is authenticated.
 More information on TLS/SSL certificates is available here `TLS/SSL Encryption <https://www.digicert.com/resources/beginners-guide-to-tls-ssl-certificates-whitepaper-en-2019.pdf>`_.

 .. _sync-endpoint-ldap: